Dylan Pledger

+He competed for New Zealand Touch Blacks in the 2023 B18 Youth Trans Tasman final against Australia.

 Early career

 Pledger grew up in Dunedin and attended King's High School, Dunedin, where he played rugby, earning selection for the New Zealand Schools side in 2022.
 After leaving school he joined the Highlanders academy system representing the Highlanders U20 side in 2025.
 His performances earned him selection for the New Zealand U20 side in 2024 and 2025.

 Professional career

 Pledger has represented in the National Provincial Championship since 2024, being named in the squad for the 2025 Bunnings NPC.
 He was named in the squad for the 2026 Super Rugby Pacific season.